mongodb/chatbot/docs/docs/evaluation/configuration-reference.md

 ### `CommandMetadataStore`

-The [`CommandMetadataStore`](../reference/evaluation/interfaces/CommandMetadataStore.md) is an interface to interact with MongoDB collection that tracks metadata of each command run.
+The [`CommandMetadataStore`](../reference/evaluation/interfaces/CommandMetadataStore.md) is an interface for storing metadata of each command run.

 #### `MongoDBCommandMetadataStore`